Healthy Pumpkin Cookies

 Serve healthy pumpkin cookies once cool enough to handle.
 They are not overly fragile.

-Serve with a tall glass of milk, cup of coffee, or hot chocolate.
+Serve with a tall glass of milk, mug of tea, cup of coffee, or hot chocolate.

 Store cookies covered at room temperature for up to 4 days.

-These cookies freeze well!
-Freeze for up to 2 months.
+Freeze healthy pumpkin cookies for up to 2 months.